 Did you ever make those candles in grade school where you put a wick in the bottom of a milk carton and then poured in the wax and voila, you had a candle?
+This easy plaster casting idea can also be used with concrete.
 You might have done this right after you finished a macrame owl project.
 This is the same kind of premise with molding in a cleaned and washed milk carton.
 I swear I did wash it.

-The big thing is to have your milk container and bottle ready to go, plaster hardens fast.
+The big thing is to have your milk container and bottle ready to go, plaster and concrete harden fast.

 Now that I have completely scared you off of this project, mixed dried plaster it in a cup with water until it is the consistency of runny pancake batter.
 How much you need depends on your bottle size.
 I used a full cup.

-Make sure to fill the bottle with water to the top to weigh it down or it will float up when you are casting.
+Make sure to fill the bottle with sand or small stones to weigh it down or it will float up when you are casting.

 Pour all of your plaster in around the bottle and let it set.
 Now, plaster can also expand slightly when it cures and like I said, it also creates heat, so put it somewhere stable and steady, away for children, and leave it be for a few hours.You can even leave it out overnight if it’s not going to rain and check it in the morning.